 Taking our example further, let’s assume that your husband’s income is $1,500 per month, consisting of a $300 pension and Social Security of $1,200.
 Your income on the other hand is your Social Security of $1,155 per month.
 Without the special spousal protections, your husband’s income would go toward paying his nursing home bill and you would be stuck living on just your $1,155 Social Security payment.
 However, since the “maintenance allowance” rules allow you income of at least $2,155 per month, this means you get to keep at least $1,000 of your husband’s income.
 That is, when the $1,000 of your husband’s income is combined with your $1,155 Social Security, you have the $2,155 minimum.

 These income protections sound great.
 However, if we follow this one step further, we’ll discover that there is a problem when the husband in our example dies.
 The problem is that his income often ends when he dies.
 That is, his pension will most likely end or be reduced, and his Social Security will also stop.
-While your Social Security may increase when your husband dies, after his death, your overall income is likely to be lower than the $2,030 minimum.
+While your Social Security may increase when your husband dies, after his death, your overall income is likely to be lower than the $2,058 minimum.
 Because of this problem, Pennsylvania used to have an option that would permit you to protect additional assets in lieu of keeping some of your husband’s income.
 In our example, you have an income need of $1,000 per month, and Pennsylvania used to permit you to keep additional assets that would have theoretically produced $1,000 each month for the rest of your life.
-However, as a result of changes implemented by Pennsylvania on March 5, 2007, there are new ways for a low-income community spouse to protect additional assets.
+However, as a result of changes first implemented by Pennsylvania on March 5, 2007, there are new ways for a low-income community spouse to protect additional assets.
 Navigating the new rules requires prompt action.
 As such, the low-income community spouse needs expert advice more than ever in order to preserve assets so he or she avoids impoverishment.
 The important thing to remember the community spouse can take action to protect assets even after their spouse enters a nursing home.